Power League Wrestling: Recent years: 2010–2016

 Power-Fest 2012 was a benefit show for Pawtcket's Fairlawn Little League Complex on June 8, 2012.
 The event featured a "champion vs. champion" bout between PLW Heavyweight Champion Scott Levesque and PLW New England Champion Nicholas Night, which Night won via disqualification.
 Matt Storm & T.J.
 Richter (with Rich Bass) defeated Uncle Ulysses and Mini McGraw to win the PLW Tag Team Championship.
 That year's Great Outdoors Tour visited Cumberlandfest 2012, Lees Pond Park Festival, and Lions Fall Festival.
 Their appearance at the East Providence Heritage Festival was covered by The Providence Journal.

 In the aftermath of the Boston Marathon bombing, PLW held a benefit show for The One Fund Boston at Power-Fest 2013.
 The event took place at Saint Raphael Academy's Alumni Hall in Pawtucket on May 19, 2013.
-For the first time on a Power-Fest card, all three of major PLW championship titles changed hands that night.
+For the first time on a Power-Fest card, all three of the major PLW championship titles changed hands that night.
 One of the featured bouts was a 6-man tag team match between Shane Douglas, Nick Steel, and Frankie Vain against Gregory Edwards, Ryan Waters, and Mark Shurman.
 On July 21, 2013, in East Providence, Rhode Island, during PLW's annual Great Outdoors tour that year, Antonio Thomas defeated Gregory Edwards at Pierce Field with Kenny Dykstra as special guest referee.

 On June 8, 2014, PLW's Power-Fest 2014 was held at the Jack-Gem Ranch in North Smithfield, Rhode Island as a benefit show for the American Cancer Society's Relay for Life.
 The main event match saw PLW Heavyweight Champion "Mad Dog" Matt Storm defeat PLW New England Champion "Reflex" Eric Dylan in a "champion vs. champion" match.
 On the undercard, "The Juice" J. T. Dunn, accompanied by former WWE wrestler Shelly Martinez, defeated "H2O" Ryan Waters in a standard wrestling match.
 Also featured was a match between Evan Siks and "Shady" Shay Cash, which Siks won.